Pumpkin Puff Pastry Pinwheels

 Substitutions

-- Gruyère -> Sharp white cheddar
+- Gruyère -> sharp white cheddar

-- Pumpkin purée -> Mashed butternut squash or sweet potato
+- Pumpkin purée -> mashed sweet potato

-- Brown sugar -> Maple sugar
+- Brown sugar -> maple syrup

 Tips